Mohsem35/DevOps/Full Stack Basics to Advance/React/React.md

-DOM treats an XML or HTML document as a tree structure in which each node is an object representing a part of the document.
+#### DOM

+**_Q.
+What is DOM(document object model)?_**

+It represents `the structure and content of a web page as a tree-like data structure` where each node corresponds to an element, attribute, or text in the document.

-React creats Virtual DOM
+#### Virtual DOM

+**_Q.
+What is virtual DOM?_**

-Virtual DOM - React keeps a lightweight representation of the Real DOM in the memory, and that is knows as Virtual DOM Manipulating Real DOM is much slower than manipulating virtual DOM, because nothing gets drawn onscreen When the state of an object changes, Virtual DOM changes only that object in the real DOM instead of updating all the objects.
+React `keeps a lightweight representation of the Real DOM in the memory,` and that is knows as **Virtual DOM**.
+`Manipulating Real DOM is much slower` than manipulating virtual DOM, because nothing gets drawn onscreen `When the state of an object changes, Virtual DOM changes only that object in the real DOM instead of updating all the objects.`

-One-way data binding means information flows in only one way data direction
+- One-way data binding means information flows in only one way data direction

-components of react are fucntional in nature that is they receive information through arguments and pass information via there return values.
+- `components of react are fucntional in nature` that is they **receive information through arguments and pass information via there return values.**

-React provides server-side rendering means the application is rendered on the server rather than in browser.
+- React provides server-side rendering means the application is rendered on the server rather than in browser.
+- `render()` method is responsible for how the UI looks and feels to the user

-React extension - Flux
+- React extension - Flux

-Flux: is application architecture that facebook uses.
+`Flux:` is application architecture that facebook uses.

-3.Props:
+#### Props
-- props is short for properties, that allow us to pass arguments or data to components
+props is short for properties, that allow us to pass arguments or data to components

-render() method is responsible for how the UI looks and feels to the user